mskf3000/Tutorials-and-Cheat-Sheets/Ubuntu - Setting Up and Using Apple Filing Protocol (AFP) Utility Items.md

-# Cheat Sheet - Ubuntu - Setting Up and Using Apple Filing Protocol (AFP) Utility Items
+# Ubuntu - Setting Up and Using Apple Filing Protocol (AFP) Utility Items

 By Jack Szwergold, October 4, 2015